uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Toronto Transit Commission

 This system of subways, streetcars, and buses is the primary public transit option within the city.
 You can find the full system map [here](https://www.ttc.ca/PDF/Maps/TTC_SystemMap.pdf).
+If you're interested in reading about developments to the system, Steve Munro keeps an excellent and informative [blog](https://stevemunro.ca).

 **Fares:**
 Depending on your frequency of use, there are few payment options.
 For anyone living in the city, the Presto card or the Post-secondary Monthly pass are the best options; the others are more suitable for someone visiting from out of town.
 Even if you feel you will not use transit often, it is worth investing in a Presto Card (described in a section below).